te-online/nextcloud-app-releases-webhooks-server/Readme.md

 - Set-up a reverse proxy to publish the app's port `3000` to port `443` on your server and make sure to set-up SSL certificates.
 (You could use a docker setup with containers [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and [nginx-proxy-letsencrypt-companion](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion))
 - Configure Github to send webhooks to the app (make sure the secret matches in your `.env` file)
 - Put your app's signing key in `~/.nextcloud/certificates/{YOUR_APP_NAME}.key`
+- Create an SSH-keypair and add it to your Github account, so the release can be pushed to the releases repository